 Recently I have seen several high profile photographers join the IG bandwagon and I'm sure they're not doing it for the love of it.
 I am sure they are doing it because their sponsors have told them they need to.
-What's more I recently had a client book me because of my IG account.
-In particular, they wanted to know not only my follower count, but also my engagement rate for my last 10 images: how many people liked my images, how many comments they received and how many views and impressions they garnered.
+What's more I have had several clients book me because of my IG account.
+One client, in particular, they wanted to know not only my follower count, but also my engagement rate for my last 10 images: how many people liked my images, how many comments they received and how many views and impressions they garnered.

 IG is serious business.